nguyendinh1987/Caffe_AllinOne/README.md

 # Caffe_with_updated_functions
 This is a modified version of caffe which includes a lot of additional functions supporting for FCNN, video loader, data agumentation and so on.
-Some of modifications are inheritated from other developer in github (Thank for sharing)
+Some of modifications are inheritated from other developers in github (Thank for sharing)
 ## Targets:
 - Add FRCNN layers
 - Add Video loader layers